 We Offer Medical Education

-Click here for the (2013_Focus_on_Education_Registration_Form.pdf) to see the complete schedule of courses and registration information!
+The 2014 brochure will be available soon, check back for updates.
+You may view last years for a sample agenda.
+Click here to view the 2013 form (2013_Focus_on_Education_Registration_Form.pdf) to see the complete schedule of courses and registration information.
 You can print this PDF and send in with your payment or register online.

 Regular Rate: $150 (Register after October 9, 2013)

 TO REGISTER, CLICK HERE!

 Please view our Exhibitor Brochure.
 With limited booth spaces, please reserve your space today!

 Exhibitors may contact Jessica Dingledy at 317-814-2993 to register or for questions regarding sponsorship availability and guidelines.

 These Courses are experiential programs to familiarize ophthalmic surgeons with advances in the latest advances in corneal transplant techniques.
 For the past eight years, the CRFA and the Price Vision Group have hosted one and two-day training courses featuring new surgical techniques for corneal transplantation.
 Doctors from some of the most prominent eye centers in the United States have come to Indianapolis to take part in DSEK, DMEK, ALK and PPV courses which include live surgery and wet lab.